How to create a real living space in a courtyard without a lawn

 Light transforms the courtyard in the evening

 A courtyard without a garden can become very pleasant in the evening if the light is soft.
-A lantern, a rechargeable lamp, or a discreet string of lights immediately creates a more inviting atmosphere.
-The lighting should highlight specific areas: table, bench, plants, pathway.
+A lantern, a rechargeable lamp, or a discreet string of lights immediately creates a more inhabited atmosphere.
+Lighting should indicate zones: table, bench, plants, pathway.

 Furniture should remain simple.
-A bench, two folding chairs, or a small armchair are sufficient if the rug and plants already provide the structure.
+A bench, two folding chairs, or a small armchair are enough if the rug and plants already provide the structure.

-Designing an outdoor courtyard without a garden is mainly about creating comfort and volume.
-The outdoor rug provides structure, potted plants replace the lawn, and lighting makes the space usable for longer.
+Arranging an outdoor courtyard without a garden mainly consists of creating comfort and volume.
+The outdoor rug structures, potted plants replace the lawn, and light makes the space usable for longer.

 A mineral courtyard can become a real living space if each element has a clear place.